Non-Euclidean Monotone Operator Theory and Applications: Non-Euclidean Monotone Operators

-Lemma~\ref{lemma:CayleyLip} is in contrast with results on monotone operators in Hilbert spaces which says that for any maximally monotone operator, $\OF$, the reflected resolvent of $\OF$ with parameter $\alpha > 0$ is nonexpansive for every $\alpha > 0$.
+Lemma~\ref{lemma:CayleyLip} stands in striking contrast with results on monotone operators in Hilbert spaces which says that for any maximally monotone operator,$\;\!\!$\footnote{Recall that in monotone operator theory on Hilbert spaces, a set-valued mapping $\map{\OF}{\real^{n}}{2^{\real^{n}}}$ is maximally monotone if it is monotone and there does not exist another monotone operator, $\OG$, whose graph properly contains the graph of $\OF$.
+See~\citep[Sec.~20.2]{HHB-PLC:17} for more details.} $\OF$, the reflected resolvent of $\OF$ with parameter $\alpha > 0$ is nonexpansive for every $\alpha > 0$.
 Indeed, in the non-Euclidean case, this property cannot be recovered as is demonstrated in the following example.

-\begin{example} Consider the linear mapping $\OF(x) = Ax = \left(\begin{smallmatrix} 2 & -2 \\ 1 & 1 \end{smallmatrix}\right)x.$ $\OF$ is monotone w.r.t.\ the $\ell_\infty$ norm since $\ds-\mu_\infty(-A) = -\mu_\infty\left(\begin{smallmatrix} -2 & 2 \\ -1 & -1 \end{smallmatrix}\right) = 0.$ For $\alpha = 2$, we compute
+\begin{example} Consider the linear mapping $\OF(x) = Ax = \left(\begin{smallmatrix} 2 & -2 \\ 1 & 1 \end{smallmatrix}\right)x.$ $\OF$ is monotone w.r.t.\ the $\ell_{\infty}$ norm since $\ds-\mu_{\infty}(-A) = -\mu_{\infty}\left(\begin{smallmatrix} -2 & 2 \\ -1 & -1 \end{smallmatrix}\right) = 0.$ For $\alpha = 2$, we compute

 Thus, $\Lip(\OJ_{\alpha\OF}) = 7/23$ and $\Lip(\OR_{\alpha\OF}) = 25/23$.
 In other words, for $\alpha = 2$, $\OJ_{\alpha\OF}$ is a contraction and $\OR_{\alpha\OF}$ is not nonexpansive. \end{example}